JO WEAVER / JWA Prague s.r.o.

-Jo Weaver is the founder and Managing Director of JWA Prague s.r.o., one of Central Europe’s leading marketing and PR agencies for B2B, real estate, hospitality and sport, operating in the Czech Republic since 1991.
-Since its incorporation, JWA has handled the marketing and communications campaigns for many of the Czech Republic’s biggest investors, including household names such as Bass Brewers, Tesco Stores and Boeing, as well smaller international and local companies, and has being involved in the success of many of the highest profile sporting events, including the Velka Pardubicka and Prague International Marathon.
+Jo Weaver founded and was the Managing Director of JWA Prague s.r.o., which for nearly thirty years was one of Central Europe’s leading marketing and PR agencies for B2B, real estate, hospitality and sport.
+During her time with JWA, Jo ran marketing and communications campaigns for many of the Czech Republic’s biggest investors, including household names such as Bass Brewers, Tesco Stores, Boeing, GE Real Estate and many others.
+She was also involved in the success of many high-profile sporting events, including the Velka Pardubicka and Prague International Marathon.
+Today she works as a marketing consultant and business coach for a number of companies and individuals, as well as being an investor into a few different SMEs.

-In addition to running JWA, Jo was also Chairman of the British Chamber of Commerce in the Czech Republic from the beginning of 2004 until October 2007, before helping to found the International Business Forum.
+Jo was Chairman of the British Chamber of Commerce in the Czech Republic from the beginning of 2004 until October 2007, before helping to found the International Business Forum at the end of 2007.
 She was voted one of the top five foreign businesswomen in the Czech Republic in 2001, and nominated for the ‘Women of the Year’ awards in the category of ‘marketing and communications’ in 2005 and 2006.
-She was a judge for the ‘Women of the Year’ competition in 2007 and 2008, and now heads up the IBF’s Women in Business Group.
 She is a frequent speaker at seminars and conferences on business, marketing, and public relations in Central Europe.

 Howard Chapman is a freelance solicitor trained and qualified in the City of London, with more than 15 years’ transactional experience in several European jurisdictions.
 He has been based in the Czech Republic since 2004.
 He spent most of his time in private practice with international law firm, Hogan Lovells, with particular experience in corporate and commercial real estate transactions, private equity, international arbitration and financial services.
 Mr Chapman continues to co-operate with a number of law firms in the Czech Republic and Poland in these areas.
-Since going freelance in Autumn 2012, he has also developed a growing private client practice specializing in expatriate inheritance & estate planning.
+Since going freelance in Autumn 2012, he has also developed a growing private client practice specializing in expatriate inheritance & estate planning and acts as General Counsel to a specialist bond issuer, debt finance, and securitisation vehicle, Audacia Capital (Ireland) PLC.”
 Mr Chapman is a founder member of the IBF Legal Group.

 Ian Bryan is the owner and Managing Director of IBA (Ian Bryan Architects, s.r.o.), which he established in Prague in 1997.
 Ian has more than 25 years’ experience in the field of architecture and is registered as an architect in both the UK and the Czech Republic.
 After qualifying at the Edinburgh School of Architecture, he worked in London, Glasgow and Riga, before moving to Prague in 1994.